RhythmSapkota/internship-assessment-React/README.md

 The server will run at http://localhost:8000 and client will run at  http://localhost:5173/

-3. Navigate to l http://localhost:5173/ to view the project.
+3. Navigate to  http://localhost:5173/ on your browser to view the project.

 Server Resources:
 http://localhost:8000/members